Shodoople/Shodoople/README.md

 - 👋 Hi, I’m @Shodoople
-- 👀 I’m interested in ...
-Coding
+- 👀 I’m interested in ... game developing
 - 🌱 I’m currently learning ...
 To Make Games
 - 💞️ I’m looking to collaborate on ...
 Gaming
 - 📫 How to reach me ...
 Twitter: @Shodoople Discord: Shodoople#0001